 10.2.2.3.2 Protocol.
 Figure 10-8 shows the protocol for the cpDBcc instructions.
 The MC68030 transfers the condition selector to the coprocessor by writing the word following the operation word to the condition CIR.
 The main processor then reads the response CIR to determine its next action.
 The coprocessor can use a response primitive to request any services necessary to evaluate the condition.
 If the coprocessor returns the true condition indicator, the main processor executes the next instruction in the instruction stream.
 If the coprocessor returns the false condition indicator, the main processor decrements the low-order word of the register specified by bits [0-2] of the F-line operation word.
 If this register contains minus one (-1) after being decremented, the main processor executes the next instruction in the instruction stream.
-If the register does not contain minus one (-1) after being decremented to the main processor to contain minus one (-1) after being decremented to the main processor to contain minus one (-1) after being decremented to the main processor to contain minus one (-1) after being decremented to the main processor to contain minus one (-1) after being decremented.
+If the register does not contain minus one (-1) after being decremented, the main processor branches to the destination address to continue instruction execution.